 As you can see the name and the IP address is the same but the ssh key is not.
 You should not only check the hostname and IP address but most importantly the fingerprint.

-If come across this case please under no circumstances press yes and contact us immediately us at email@example.com
+If you come across this case please under no circumstances type yes.
+Instead contact us immediately at <email@example.com>.